3 Steps to Remove a Charge-Off From Your Credit Report Without Paying

 - A charge-off will directly affect your credit score by causing it to drop many points.
 In addition, the collection agency is also reporting your non-payments, putting even more strain on your already deflating credit score.

-There are a few things you can do to try to get a charge-off removed from your credit report.
-However, if the charge-off is accurate, your futile attempts may be of little help.
+There are a few key steps you can take to try to get a charge-off removed from your credit report without paying.
+However, if the charge-off is accurate, your attempts may not yield the desired results.
 If the charge-off is inaccurate, you will definitely want to dispute it.
-That being said:
+That being said, consider our three methods for removing a charge off below to see if you can pay the debt in part rather than in full:

 FAQs about How to Remove a Charge-Off From Your Credit Report:

-You can dispute an inaccurate charge-off through the credit bureau to get it removed or you can try to negotiate a pay-for-delete arrangement with the lender to get it removed.
+You can dispute an inaccurate charge-off through the credit bureau to get it removed without paying, or you can try to negotiate a pay-for-delete arrangement with the lender to get it removed.

 It is possible to have inaccurate charge-offs deleted by contacting the credit bureau to have them investigate the negative reporting.
 If they find the reporting to be inaccurate, they will remove it.
 If the reporting is accurate, you will likely have to pay a significant lump sum to get the charge-off removed through negotiations with the lender.